-Regenerative agriculture can turn over a new leaf by redesigning the farming system to work together with nature.
-By purchasing carbon credits from certified regenerative agriculture projects, organisations can address their carbon footprint and provide alternative income streams to farmers implementing soil-enhancing agricultural techniques.
+Regenerative agriculture is helping farmers to redesign the farming system to work together with nature, instead of against it.
+By purchasing carbon credits from certified regenerative agriculture projects, organisations can address their carbon footprint and provide an economic incentive for farmers to implement soil-enhancing agricultural techniques.

 Farming has a bad rap on the emissions front.
 It takes up half of the world's habitable land and it accounts for a huge 10% percent of annual global emissions – but what if the solution to climate change has been under our feet all along?